Fresh Russian bombardment of Ukraine’s capital kills at least 3 people, wounds others | Federal News Network

 KYIV, Ukraine (AP) — Russian forces began June with a fresh aerial bombardment of Kyiv on Thursday, killing at least three people and wounding others, authorities said.

-Following up on a reported 17 attacks on the Ukrainian capital in May, mostly using drones, Russian forces hit the capital early Tuesday, damaging apartment buildings and a medical clinic.
-Two of the dead were children, according to city officials.
+Following a reported 17 drone and missile attacks on the Ukrainian capital in May, Russian forces hit the capital in the early morning with ground-launched missiles.

-The toll of injured fluctuated in preliminary reports, but the casualties still were the most from one attack in the past month.
+The Kyiv City Administration reported one child was among the dead, and 10 people were wounded.
+The casualty toll was the most from one attack on Kyiv in the past month.
+The attack also damaged apartment buildings, a medical clinic, a water pipeline and cars.
+Earlier, the city government had said that two children were killed before revising the number to one.

+Ukraine’s General Staff reported that the Air Forces intercepted all 10 missiles, which it identified as short-range ballistic Iskander missiles.

+In another district, Dniprovskyi, a residential building was damaged by burning debris and heavy smoke arose, the blast wave blew out the windows, parked cars caught fire, and debris fell onto the roadway and courtyards.

+In Darnytskyi neighborhood, a water pipeline and a residential building were affected, and the explosive wave broke windows.

-After a woman was killed watching an aerial attack from her balcony earlier this week, Kyiv authorities urged residents to stay in shelters or other safe locations.
+After a woman was killed watching an aerial attack from her balcony earlier this week, Kyiv authorities urged residents to heed warning sirens and stay in shelters or other safe locations.
+“You’ve got to be vigilant, as ballistic missiles fly at incredible speeds.
+From the moment the alarm is announced to the rocket’s arrival, you have only a few seconds!” they warned in a message to residents.

-Ukraine’s air defenses have become increasingly effective at intercepting Russian drones and missiles, but in some cases the resulting debris causes fires and injuries in buildings and on the ground.
-Preliminary indications were that Kyiv’s air defenses intercepted all incoming weapons early Tuesday, and that the latest deaths and injuries were caused by falling debris.
+Ukraine also claimed last month to have downed some of Russia’s hypersonic Kinzhal missiles, which Russian President Vladimir Putin has touted as providing a key competitive advantage.

 On Wednesday, Russian forces carried out three aerial attacks over the south of Kherson region, along with missile and heavy artillery strikes on other parts of the region.